 Drugs containing Lamivudine: Dovato, Triumeq, Epivir, Combivir, Epzicom, Delstrigo, Trizivir, Triumeq PD, Symfi Lo, Symfi, Show all 14 »Epivir-HBV, Dutrebis, Temixys, Cimduo

 Summary of Use during Lactation

 Maternal Levels.
-Milk samples were taken daily before breastfeeding from women receiving lamivudine from 2 groups of women.
-In the group (n = 10) receiving lamivudine 300 mg twice daily (n = 10), the average milk concentration was 1.2 mg/L (range <0.5 to 6.1 mg/L).
+Milk samples were taken daily before breastfeeding from 2 groups of women receiving lamivudine, one on monotherapy and the other on combination therapy.
+In the group receiving lamivudine 300 mg twice daily (n = 10), the average milk concentration was 1.2 mg/L (range <0.5 to 6.1 mg/L).
 In the group receiving 150 mg twice daily plus zidovudine (n = 10), the average milk lamivudine concentration was 0.9 mg/L (range <0.5 to 8.2 mg/L).

 Twenty women who were receiving oral lamivudine 150 mg twice daily as part of a combination antiretroviral regimen had their milk analyzed at either 2 or 5 months postpartum.
 Milk samples were provided at a median of 4 hours (range 1 to 8.5 hours) after the last dose.
 The median lamivudine concentration in breastmilk was 1.8 mg/L.